How To Buy A Cottage Or Cabin In 2022: A Step-By-Step Guide

-Andrew Dehan8-minute read
+Andrew Dehan10-minute read

 What To Consider When Buying A Cottage

-You should visit locations in the area you would like to get your cottage house, in order to find one that’s perfect for you.
+- How it feels: You should visit locations in the area you would like to purchase your cottage house to find one that’s perfect for you.

 - Hazards and taxes: If you’re near the ocean, can you handle the extra homeowners insurance costs that might come with being in a hurricane zone?
 Are property taxes cheaper here or in the next town over?

 If you know what your vision for the home is, you can find a space that works for you.

-Line Up Your Financing
+How You’ll Line Up Your Vacation Home Financing

 Policies regarding what constitutes a second home or vacation home versus an investment property vary from lender to lender, so make sure you're clear with your lender upfront.

-Utilities And Other Property Costs
+How Much You’ll Pay In Utilities And Other Property Costs

-What General Maintenance Costs
+What General Maintenance Costs You Can Expect